kipling-engineering/protoc-gen-cobra/README.md

 ### Streams

 gRPC client and server streams are supported, you can do pipes from the command line.
 On server streams, each response is printed out using the specified response format.
-Client streams input must be formatted as json, one document per line, from a file or stdin.
+Client streams input must be one document per line, from a file or stdin.

 Example client stream: